microsoft/PSRule/docs/concepts/cli/index.md

     PSRule provides a command-line interface (CLI) to run rules and analyze results.
     This article describes the commands available in the CLI.

+    For details on installing the PSRule CLI, see [Install PSRule](../../install.md#with-cli).

 ## Commands

-The following commands are available in the PSRule CLI:
+The following commands are available in the CLI:

 - [run](./run.md) &mdash; Run rules against an input path and output the results.
 - [module](./module.md) &mdash; Manage or restore modules tracked by the module lock file and configured options.

-## Global options

-The following options are available in the PSRule CLI:

-### `--option`

-Specifies the path to an options file.
-By default, the CLI will look for a file named `ps-rule.yaml` in the current directory.

-### `--version`
+## `--version`

-Show the version information for the PSRule CLI.
+Show the version information for PSRule.

 For example: